 That said, one of my rules of thumb is to assume supplements with the prefix “phen” contain stimulants.

-Bottom line to all this: phentermine is a prescription drug and drugs are not allowed to be used in dietary supplements in the US.
+The bottom line to all this: phentermine is a prescription drug and drugs are not allowed to be used in dietary supplements in the US.

-That doesn't necessarily mean the product doesn't work.
-So, in the absence of research on the product, we have to look at the weight loss research on the ingredients.
+In the absence of research on the product, we have to look at the weight loss research on the ingredients.

 I called the customer service people who handle Phen375 and was told that each capsule contains 516 mg of a proprietary blend of the following ingredients: